Emerging Writer Member Profile

 Rape is sex without the consent of both people.

 I looked down at my hands clasped around my teacup.
 I looked up at the wisps of white clouds in the otherwise blue sky.
-I glanced across at my girls, playing ‘dollies’ now, sitting on a carpet of dried golden pine needles, blown off the fir trees during the winter storms.
+I glanced across at my girls, playing ‘dollies’ now, sitting on a carpet of dried golden pine needles blown off the fir trees during the winter storms.
 Rape is sex without the consent of both people.
-I was reeling from what I’d just heard.
-It had been ages since I’d thought about being eleven in the school car with Heddwyn Jones.
-And then it hit me, out of nowhere:
+I was struggling to comprehend what I’d just heard.
+And then it hit me.

 Oh.
 My.
 God.
 That’s what happened to me.